CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_2.md

 # TEAM ACTIVITY Day 1: Make a plan

 ## Instructions
 Work through the prompts in order.
-Please use a decision-making method “to decide” before moving to a new section of the handout.
+Please use a decision-making method “to decide” before moving to a new section of the activity.

+## Day 1 Objectives
+1. Get to know your group members.
+2. Decide on a research question and project title.
+3. Start exploring potential datasets.

 ## Introductions (approx. time: 10 mins total or "2 breaths" per person)
 Please share the following information about yourself.
 Each team member should write their response in the space below (create more as needed).